grislyeye/three-meet/pages/rules/conditions.md

 Corruption is a [Resource](../../pages/rules/usage.md) your diminishing humanity.
 It's **Tapped** each time you make a corrupted action, such as using ruinous magic or using a cursed magic item.

 Each time it is **Exhausted** you undergo an unpleasant transformation.
 Roll on the Corruptions table below.
-Your Corruption then **Replenishes** at the next lower die, but stays at Ud4 indefinitely.
+Your Corruption then **Replenishes** at the next lower die.
+It stays at Ud4 once you reach Ud4.

 | d20 | Corruption |
 | --- | ---------- |